-Understanding Reflection across the X-Axis
+Understanding Reflection across the Horizontal Axis

 If a point has coordinates , then its reflection, which we'll call , will have the same -coordinate, but its -coordinate will be the negative of the original value.